schristiaens/pytemplate/README.md

 This template has an optional dependency on termcolor for text coloration, and will auto-detect it's availability at runtime.

 This template was written (and used mainly) by TheTwitchy.
-Others are welcome to make use, but pushes may not be accepted, unless they're amazing.
+Others are welcome to make use, but pushes may not be accepted, unless they're amazing (it's not you, it's me).